MalihaKabir/smartbrain-backend-api-v1/README.md

 3. *Run npm start*

 ** Make sure you use postgreSQL instead of mySQL for this code base.
-** Postman is also a nice option to see the output.
+** Postman is a nice option to see the output.